 Mission and Vision

-The CHR has a proud history of collaboration with the African Commission on Human and Peoples’ Rights, and the Disability Rights programme is no exception.
-In light of this continuing relationship, the CHR assists the Working Group on Rights of Older Persons and People with Disabilities in fulfilling its mandate by lending research capacity and logistical support to the Working Group.
+The Centre has a proud history of collaboration with the African Commission on Human and Peoples’ Rights, and the Disability Rights programme is no exception.
+In light of this continuing relationship, the Centre assists the Working Group on Rights of Older Persons and People with Disabilities in fulfilling its mandate by lending research capacity and logistical support to the Working Group.

 The Disability Rights Unit aims to contribute to the international disability rights discourse by assisting and collaborating with international organisations, academic partners, and civil society across the globe in taking targeted measures to advance the rights of persons with disabilities.